Prayag-18/Simulator/README.md

 # Simulator

-This is a code written in Python to simulate the working of the computer and the memory while the code is being executed.
+<p>This Python code provides a simulator for a 16-bit ISA (Instruction Set Architecture) that supports various instructions and opcodes.
+The simulator allows you to execute binary instructions and observe the effects on the registers and flags.</p>

+<h2>ISA Description</h2>